brannondorsey/apibuilder/README.md

 	}
 ?>
 ```
-We also added a users_data.sql file with an example table with data.
-You can also use this with
+We also added a `users_data.sql` file with an example table with data.
+You can also use this with the `update_example.php` and `registration_example.php` examples.

 Use the `api_template.php` to create your own api.